-Year ended December 31 2020 2019 Revenues FirstService Residential \$ 1,415,121 \$ 1,411,998 FirstService Brands company-owned operations 1,216,254 836,637 FirstService Brands franchisor 136,746 153,826 FirstService Brands franchise fee 4,294 4,949
+Year ended December 31 2021 2020 Revenues FirstService Residential \$ 1,585,431 \$ 1,415,121 FirstService Brands company-owned operations 1,482,701 1,216,254 FirstService Brands franchisor 176,341 136,746 FirstService Brands franchise fee 4,599 4,294

-The Company disaggregates revenue by segment, and within the FirstService Brands segment, further disaggregates its company-owned operations revenue; these businesses primarily recognize revenue over time as they perform because of the continuous transfer of control to the customer.
+The Company disaggregates revenue by segment.
+Within the FirstService Brands segment, the Company further disaggregates its company-owned operations revenue; these businesses primarily recognize revenue over time as they perform because of continuous transfer of control to the customer.
 As such, revenue is recognized based on the extent of progress towards completion of the performance obligation.
-The Company generally uses the cost-to-cost measure of progress method.
+The Company generally uses the percentage of completion method.
 The extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues, including estimated fees or profits, are recorded proportionally as costs are incurred.